mikewest/internetdrafts/origin-cookies/draft.md

 therefore the only security boundry that server operators ought to rely on for isolation.

+## Downgrade attacks

+If a server chooses to scan both the `Origin-Cookie` and `Cookie` headers in order to provide backwards compatibility with user agents that don't support origin cookies, it ought to be done carefully.
+Careless fallback strategies can provide a window of opportunity for an attacker to inject cookies with the same name as origin cookies from a subdomain, bypassing origin cookies' main advantage.

+*   If the `Origin-Cookie` header is present, servers SHOULD NOT check the `Cookie` header for cookies which it set as origin cookies.
+*   If a user agent is known to support origin cookies, servers SHOULD check only the `Origin-Cookie` header for origin cookies, and SHOULD NOT fallback to the `Cookie` header if the `Origin-Cookie` header is not present, or if a particular cookie is not found there.

 # IANA Considerations

 The permanent message header field registry (see {{RFC3864}}) shall be updated